aishwaryamishra/robustest_documentation_source/hubapi.rst

     :class: underline

-Karate is a test automation framework that can be used to perform API testing.

-If your organisation uses Karate to test your APIs, then RobusTest provides you a way to push your test results to RobusTest so that you can see your run reports in one place.
+RobusTest enables monitoring and viewing of automation test runs of API tests written using Cucumber/Gherkins [https://cucumber.io/docs/gherkin/] and run using Karate/Maven [https://github.com/karatelabs/karate].
+In the following page, we shall walk you through the steps to run your API tests in such a way so that you can push the results to RobusTest.

 **Pre-requisites:​**

-**1.** Apache Maven should be installed on your laptop (or on the server from where you are going to execute your tests)
+**1.** Apache Maven should be installed on the system on which the tests are going to be run using Karate

 **2.** The path to Apache Maven's '*bin*' folder should be added to your machine's *PATH* environment variable